aamnah/notes/devops/trigger_netlify_build_github_webhooks.md

 tags:
 - netlify
 - devops
+- go modules
 ---

 ## Why?
 I have a separate repo linked to my Hugo site as a Hugo module.
 That repo contains all the content for my notes section and is separate from the repo for my main website.
 The main website gets automatically deployed by Netlify.

-What does not happen right now is that whenever i update the content for the notes section, the site does not get updated as a deployment is not triggered by Netlify.
+What does not happen right now is that whenever i update the content for the notes section, the main site does not get updated as a deployment is not triggered by Netlify.

 ## How?
 **Build hooks**.
 Build hooks give you a unique URL you can use to trigger a build.